-Starting with a weedy mess is normal and if so, my video has tips for clearing ground no dig.
+Starting with a weedy mess is normal and, if this is the case for you, my video has tips for clearing ground with no dig.

 The key point is to starve weeds of light.